nbarrios1337/bitwise-GoL-GPGPU/README.md

 When it comes to benchmarking and profiling, those rules extend the `nv_` and `cpp_` naming scheme.
 For example, to profile the program that was compiled and run by the `make nv_BOL` rule, we'd do `make bench_nv_BOL` and `make profile_nv_BOL`.

 ## Contributing
-We're more than happyto accept issues and pull requests!
-Response Time might be delayed as another coursework take priority later on.
+We're more than happy to accept issues and pull requests!
+Response time might be delayed as another coursework take priority later on.

 ## References
 1. Fujita, Toru, et al. “Efficient GPU Implementations for the Conways Game of Life.”
 2015 Third International Symposium on Computing and Networking (CANDAR), Dec.
 2015, [doi:10.1109/candar.2015.11](https://ieeexplore.ieee.org/abstract/document/7424264).